From Parent to Child

 You’re able to utilize hashtags so others can see your post, invite organizations to events you’re having and reach out to people who may be in need.
 Even if you still need to get used to being social, social media helps with that.

-You could start interacting with people so that can begin to change your mind until you’re ready to apply those skills in person.
+You could start interacting with people so that you can begin to change your mind until you’re ready to apply those skills in person.
 No matter what you do, having social skills can either make or break your business.

 I think a funny way you can learn patience from a hairstylist is from being their mannequin!